kry0sc0pic/crazyflie-leader-follower/README.md

 # Crazyflie Leader Follower System
-This is a very basic and primitive implementation of a leader follower system using the Crazyflie 2.1 platform.
+This is an implementation of a leader follower system based on a linear consensus protocol for maintaing formation.

 Built under the mentorship of **Dr. Vishwesh A. Vyawahare** &  **Ms. Ritika Thusoo**  @ **Robotics Lab, Ramrao Adik Insitute of Technology.**